-Rick heads into the bowels of Cornwall author Philip Marsden, deep into the China Clay pits, to discover what is known locally as White Gold, one of this county’s most important industries.
+Rick heads into the bowels of Cornwall with author Philip Marsden, deep into the China Clay pits, to discover what is known locally as White Gold, one of this county’s most important industries.

 He then climbs the Cornish Alps, huge slag heaps created by the clay mining and some of Cornwall’s highest land.

-In the far west of the county, on the Land’s End peninsula, Rick introduces us to his niece, Lucy Stein, a modern artist, who explains her deep spiritual connection to Cornwall – including a wander at Boscawen-un stone circle close to St Buryan.
+In the far west of the county, on the Land’s End peninsula, Rick introduces us to his niece, Lucy Stein, a modern artist who explains her deep spiritual connection to Cornwall – including a wander at Boscawen-un stone circle close to St Buryan.